lloydtwum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this gives permission to everybody
+this gives permission to others only